somebeaver/Lowrider.js/DOCS.md

 Technically, this is always a *re*render, since one cannot call this without the Element existing in the first place (as in, already rendered).

+Calling `render()` will disable lazy-render if it's enabled, but not yet rendered.

 **Kind**: instance method of [<code>Lowrider</code>](#module_Lowrider)

 | Param | Type | Description |